Chamber Choir in Brussels

 Weaving Tradition and Modernity in Choral Artistry

-Lassenne Vocale is a committed chamber choir based in Brussels, born from the collaboration of talented instrumentalists from the Brussels Royal Conservatories.
-Named after the underground river flowing beneath the city, the ensemble symbolizes the harmonious interplay of tradition and innovation that defines Brussels’ rich cultural fabric.
+Founded by Ivan Yohan in 2016 and born from the collaboration of talented instrumentalists from the Brussels Royal Conservatories, Lassenne Vocal reflects the rich and diverse cultural fabric of Brussels.
+The ensemble is named after the underground river flowing beneath the city — symbolizes the harmonious interplay between tradition and innovation that defines Brussels’ identity, both musically and culturally, and it is currently celebrating its 10th anniversary this year.

 UPCOMING EVENTS